• Dividend payments accelerated globally in Q4 2024, despite a strong US dollar and macroeconomic headwinds.

-Q2 dividend distributions show healthy year-on-year growth
+Cumulative dividend distributions from Japanese firms show year-on-year growth

 Past performance is not a reliable indicator of future returns.

 Source: FactSet, Vanguard.
-Data as of 28 June 2024 and based on FTSE All-World Index constituents.
+Data as of 31 December 2024 and based on FTSE All-World Index constituents.

 A look ahead